 Preventative dental maintenance is critical to prevent dental conditions such as tooth decay and gum disease.
 When the enamel of a tooth erodes, cavities can form and, if left untreated, this tooth can become infected.
 Infection that spread to your gums, root canal, and jawbone can, ultimately, result in tooth and bone loss.

-Preventative dental maintenance should be an integral part of you and your family’s daily routine.
+Preventative dental maintenance should be an integral part of your and your family’s daily routine.
 The good news is that proper dental care doesn’t require a lot of time or effort.
 Let’s take a look at the most important preventative dental maintenance steps.

 Brushing Twice per Day

 Brushing your teeth in the morning and again at night is the most effective way to prevent the build-up of plaque around your teeth.
 Plaque is a sticky layer of bacteria and sugars that accumulate on your teeth, that can cause a considerable amount of damage to your teeth’s enamel.

 To get the best results from brushing your teeth, brush your teeth for about two minutes.
 Also, use fluoride toothpaste when you brush to strengthen your tooth enamel.
 Since your tongue also harbours bacteria, you should brush your tongue as well.